wences-sanchez/Knowledge-Base/Introduction to AWS.md

 			  id:: 6345466e-344c-47f0-a9d7-d652a03c4991
 				- Libraries are actually just pieces of programming code that someone else writes, so you can include it in your own code to save time and effort.
 				- You don't have to build a full web server to publish a single page!
 				- To solve the libraries dependency problem, containers were invented.
-And also for deploying your applications anywhere #spaced
+And also for deploying your applications anywhere #flashcard id:: 6345466e-81e0-456a-972c-7ec743524013
-		- ### Learning Lambda #spaced
+		- ### Learning Lambda #flashcard
+		  id:: 6345466e-dbbe-4dfc-9781-5ea32d22f2a7
 			- When using Lambdas, there are no servers for you to install or maintain, nor pay.
 			- No one knows where is the server, well, maybe the people at AWS who created it, but that's the point.
 			- All you have to do is put your code in the AWS Lambda website or upload it using some command line tools, and it's there.